Learning how to groom a dog with long hair is important if you have a long haired breed, or will be getting one soon.

 Use a comb to gently work through knots on the surface of your dog’s coat.

-This tool is great for long haired dogs with wire coats.
+This tool is great when learning how to groom long haired dogs with wire coats.

 Slicker brushes have wide, flat paddles covered in fine pins.
 This grooming tool will also help you work through knots in your dog’s long coat.

 It can also be quicker than using a comb, and easier to hold for some people.